Viveka-L/AWS-PROJECTS/inventory/README.md

 # Serverless Architecture on AWS: A Guide

 **Introduction:**
 Welcome to the guide on setting up a serverless architecture on AWS.
-This README provides an overview of the steps outlined in the blog titled [Serverless Architecture on AWS](https://kevinkiruri.medium.com/serverless-architecture-on-aws-be3d6bd13f9a) by [Kevin Kiruri](https://www.linkedin.com/in/kevin-kiruri/).

-## Steps
 1. **Creating an S3 Bucket**: Set up an S3 bucket to store data files.
 2. **Creating a DynamoDB Table**: Establish a DynamoDB table to store inventory data.
 3. **Creating an SNS Topic**: Create an SNS topic for sending notifications.